-Casual games are dime-a-dozen on the Google Play store, but what about war games for us armchair generals?
+Casual games are dime a dozen on the Google Play store, but what about war games for us armchair generals?
 Well, developers have brought the combat zone right to our mobile devices.
 While these games may not be as good as PC or console games, they offer new gameplay features that will appeal to mobile phone and tablet PC users.
 Here’s a rundown of some of the best war games for the Android platform:

 1. Frontline Commando: D-Day

-The game has over 100 missions and each mission will give you plenty of opportunities to get headshots.
-The butter smooth touchscreen controls make for an immensely satisfying gameplay.
+The game has over 100 missions, and each mission will give you plenty of opportunities to get headshots.
+The butter-smooth touchscreen controls make for an immensely satisfying gameplay.
 There are several of those ‘hide behind cover’ moments.
 You will need to dodge enemies and shoot at the right moment to kill enemies avoid getting hit.
-And that’s not all – you will need to move to the next cover, which can be made possible with a quick tap.
+And that’s not all—you will need to move to the next cover, which can be made possible with a quick tap.
 Some missions make things extremely difficult.
 Beware of those deadly minefields.

 Frontline Commando: D-Day is an excellent third-person shooting game.
-This isn’t a fixed screen shooter but a solid game that lets you use WWII weapons (machine guns, sniper rifles, stationary guns etc.) and complete a variety of missions.
+This isn’t a fixed screen shooter but a solid game that lets you use WWII weapons (machine guns, sniper rifles, stationary guns, etc.) and complete a variety of missions.

 2. Arma Tactics

 You will be forced to move shorter distances because both action points will be utilized if you move longer distances.
 Most gamers won’t like the point system as it prevents them from trying anything new.
 The entire focus will be on saving and managing points to move and kill enemies.
-While point system does add some variety to the game, it ends up being boring.
+While the point system does add some variety to the game, it ends up being boring.

 Arma Tactics would have been a great game if there were no action points.
-However, there are very few tactical war games out there and if you can tolerate a few hiccups here and there (including bad camera angles and other problems), then you would find some of the missions quite engaging.
+However, there are very few tactical war games out there, and if you can tolerate a few hiccups here and there (including bad camera angles and other problems), then you would find some of the missions quite engaging.

 3. Brothers in Arms 2: Global Front